 The future of a city is directly related to the intelligent use of land within its corporate boundaries.
 These acres produce yield in the form of revenue - and intensity in the form of perception.
 Yield per acre has often been inadequate to meet a city’s average cost per acre to operate, maintain and improve.
 Excessive intensity has often produced physical, social, psychological, environmental, and economic stress generally referred to as inadequate quality of life.
 Stress has produced sprawl in search of quality at an expanding suburban perimeter.

 Expansion often involves annexation, and it can repeat past land use allocation and shelter capacity mistakes in its search for new revenue to solve immediate problems.
-The increasing cost of maintenance and improvement over time for the new land is ignored until age requires more annexation for new money to balance an increasing budget.
+The increasing cost of maintenance and improvement over time for the new land is ignored until age requires more annexation for new money to balance increasing budget demand.
+The result can be an unbalanced allocation of shelter capacity and activity within a municipal land area that unwittingly multiplies the burden on an increasingly deficient public revenue stream, or yield per acre.
 This parasitic growth pattern is a Ponzi scheme that is slowly consuming and polluting its source of life – a limited Natural Domain that does not compromise with ignorance.

 The source of the disease we call sprawl is our inability to predict levels of shelter capacity per acre that contain activity producing enough revenue to support municipal expense, even when introducing excessive intensity in some cases.
 Our ability to accurately predict the shelter capacity of land per acre and correlate this capacity with its revenue and intensity implications remains a random result of marketing decisions based on individual interpretation.
 This has produced sprawl that will not be contained without a bridge language that can correlate shelter capacity, activity and revenue with its intensity and its quality of life implications.
 This does not mean that every acre within a geographically limited municipal area must meet or exceed its average cost per acre for municipal operations, maintenance, and improvement.
 It means that we need a bridge language to correlate average revenue from all shelter capacity and activity present or planned per acre with its average municipal expense per acre.
 In other words, we need an accurate ability to measure, predict, and lead shelter capacity decisions toward the goal of balanced activity within a geographically limited Built Domain that protects its quality and source of life.
 We now have a bridge language capable of correlating shelter capacity measurement and prediction with its physical, social, psychological, environmental and economic implications.